PhenoApps/Field-Book/docs/source/trait-photo.rst

 Overview
 --------

 The photo trait format is used to capture images.
 It is created with a trait name and optional details.

 On the collect page, the camera icon opens the device camera to capture images.
-Multiple images can be captured for each entry.
+Multiple photos can be captured for each entry.

+Photo files are named with the entry's unique_id, the trait name, the photo number, and a timestamp.
+They are stored as .jpg files within Field Book's **plot_data** directory and a field-specific subdirectory (plot_data/FIELD_NAME/picture/PHOTO_FILE_NAME.jpg).

 Creation
 --------